 One investment strategy is to borrow money and invest it in your M1 portfolio to earn more than the loan interest.
 This is called a margin account.
 In theory, this makes sense; however, there is a risk that can’t be ignored.

-There is a risk that the money you invest can be lost.
-You will need to determine if the risk is worth the reward.
+There is a risk that the money you invest can be lost, and you will need to determine if the risk is worth the reward.
 If you have an M1 Plus account, as long as the investments earn more than 2.0% APY, this can be a good strategy.

 If you decline to deposit more money or sell some of your securities, M1 will sell securities, and you don’t get to choose which shares are sold.